-Fraud Detection with Graph
+What is a Fraud Detection Graph Database?

-What the Enterprise Gets Wrong About Fraud Detection with Graph
+What the Enterprise Gets Wrong About Fraud Detection with Graph?

 Many enterprises still rely on fraud detection systems built for a different era—using static rules, anomaly thresholds, and siloed event scoring.
 These tools can catch obvious fraud, but they fall short against today’s coordinated, fast-moving attacks that span users, devices, accounts, and time.

 A common misstep is assuming that more historical data will improve detection.
 But modern fraud isn’t just anomalous—it’s relational.
 Synthetic identities, shared infrastructure, and multi-entity behaviors are hard to spot unless you analyze how things connect.
+Modern fraud detection depends on relationships, not rows, and continuous fraud monitoring across entities and time.

 Another misunderstanding is treating fraud and anti-money laundering (AML) as interchangeable.
 While both involve financial crime, fraud is real-time and loss-driven, while AML is compliance-driven and retrospective.
 Effective graph solutions must address both, but with workflows tailored to their distinct timelines.